edgedb/edgedb/docs/edgeql/ddl/links.rst

     valid for concrete links.

 :eql:synopsis:`SET MULTI`
-    Change the link set's maximum cardinality to fit any natural number ( *greater than or equal to one* ).
+    Remove the upper limit on the link set's cardinality.
 Only valid for concrete links.

 :eql:synopsis:`RESET CARDINALITY`
     Reset the link set's maximum cardinality to the default value